mciniselli/T5_extension/README.md

 ### Preliminary step
 The training of the model is done on a TPU instance of **Colab**.
 A GCS Bucket is mandatory.
-To Set up a new GCS Bucket for training and fine-tuning a T5 Model, please follow the orignal guide provided by Google [here](https://cloud.google.com/storage/docs/quickstart-console).
+To Set up a new GCS Bucket for training and fine-tuning a T5 Model, please follow the original guide provided by Google [here](https://cloud.google.com/storage/docs/quickstart-console).

 ### Pipeline